attiand/http-echo/README.md

 # http-echo

-Simple server image that list information about the request in the response body
+Simple server image that list information about the request in the response body. *Note* that header name case is changed to canonical format.

+## Build

+`podman build .`

+`podman tag <id> http-echo`

+## Run

+`podman run -it --rm -p 8080:8080 http-echo`